tikv/sig-transaction/doc/tikv/README.md

 * [blog post](https://pingcap.com/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load/)

-## MVCC
+## Multi-Version Concurrency Control (MVCC)

-TiKV supports storing multiple values for a database key.
-Suitably coded clients can use this mechanism to implement both optimistic and pessimistic transactions (Multi Versioned Concurrency Control).
+TiKV supports storing multiple values for a single database row key.
 Whenever TiKV stores a row key, it concatenates the raw bytes of the key with a 64-bit timestamp value.
-Thus, the row key has the logical format key:timestamp1, key:timestamp2 and so on for its different versions.
-Helper functions exist to affix the timestamp to a given raw key, and to extract only the raw key from a versioned key.
+Thus, the row key has the logical format `key,timestamp1`, `key,timestamp2` and so on for its different versions.
+Helper functions exist in the [txn_types](https://github.com/tikv/tikv/blob/master/components/txn_types/src/types.rs) module to affix the timestamp to a given raw key, to extract only the timestamp from a versioned key and so on.
+This mechanism is what enables TiKV to support MVCC when co-operating clients make use of its transaction APIs such as `get()` or `get_for_update()`.
+Both optimistic and pessimistic transactions are supported.

 *Optimistic transactions*: At the beginning of an optimistic transaction, a start timestamp (start_ts) is generated.
 When reading data, the transaction will only scan keys whose timestamp component is less than start_ts.
 This ensures that only data committed before the beginning of the transaction is read.
 At the end of the transaction, a commit timestamp (commit_ts) is generated.
 All writes made by the transaction will have this same commit_ts affixed to the raw key.
 The transaction will abort during write if any of the keys being written are found to be already present in the database with version > commit_ts.